Light Fingers (film)

-Light Fingers is a 1929 American sound all-talking pre-Code drama film directed by Joseph Henabery.
-The sound was recorded via the Western Electric sound-on-film process.
+Light Fingers is a 1929 American sound all-talking pre-Code sound drama film directed by Joseph Henabery.
+The audio was recorded via the Western Electric sound-on-film process.
 The film was produced by Harry Cohn for Columbia Pictures.

 Plot

 Light Fingers (Ian Keith), an international jewel thief of suave manners and polished appearance, sets his sights on the mansion of wealthy Edward Madison (Tom Ricketts), famed for his collection of rare gems.
 Rather than force an entry, Light Fingers employs charm and deception: posing as a magazine writer preparing an article about the Madison jewels, he gains admission to the household.
 His banter is urbane, every line carrying a sly double meaning understood only by the audience—while he flatters his hosts, he is simultaneously gathering information to aid in a planned robbery.

 Edward Madison shares his household with his ward, Dorothy Madison (Dorothy Revier), and her brother Donald Madison (Carroll Nye).
 Dorothy is spirited and intelligent, while Donald is weak-willed and irresponsible, a gambler whose stock-market losses have left him desperate.
 Dorothy keeps a careful eye on her brother, fearing his recklessness may one day disgrace the family.

 One evening, Dorothy catches Donald attempting to steal his uncle's jewels to cover his debts.
 She intercepts him just in time, pleading with him to abandon his folly.
 Watching unseen, Light Fingers realizes the family's vulnerabilities—and also senses Dorothy's strength of character.
 When she later discovers his own interest in the jewels, the two share a tense but strangely mutual understanding.
 Dorothy is unwilling to expose him, and he, captivated by her beauty and integrity, begins to reconsider his path as a criminal.